-Criteria Emerging Developing Novice Intermediate Exemplary Student synthesized prior experiences to Student did not describe prior Student described prior experiences Student applied prior experiences when Student analyzed prior experiences Student synthesized prior experiences deepen their understanding of academic content. experiences when discussing their understanding of specific content within their academic discipline. when discussing their understanding of specific content within their academic discipline. explaining their understanding of specific content within their academic discipline. across multiple semesters and aligned those experiences with their understanding of specific content within their academic discipline. across multiple semesters and demonstrated how their understanding of specific content within their academic discipline was deepened.
+Criteria Emerging Developing Novice Intermediate Exemplary Student synthesized prior experiences to deepen their understanding of academic content.
+Student did not describe prior experiences when discussing their understanding of specific content within their academic discipline.
+Student described prior experiences when discussing their understanding of specific content within their academic discipline.
+Student applied prior experiences when explaining their understanding of specific content within their academic discipline.
+Student analyzed prior experiences across multiple semesters and aligned those experiences with their understanding of specific content within their academic discipline.
+Student synthesized prior experiences across multiple semesters and demonstrated how their understanding of specific content within their academic discipline was deepened.
 Student applied previously learned knowledge and skills to new situations or scenarios.
 Student did not state that previously learning knowledge and skills were applied to a new situation or scenario.
 Student stated that previously learned knowledge and skills were applied to a new situation or scenario but there is no implicit or explicit evidence of this.
 Student provided implicit evidence of applying previously learned skills or knowledge to a new situation or scenario.
 Student communicated in broad, general terms how they applied previously learned knowledge and skills to a new situation or scenario.
 Student communicated using specific examples/instances of how they applied previously learned knowledge and skills to a new situation or scenario.
 Student described how specific aspects of their experiences can be applied to their future.
 Student did not describe how general aspects of one experience could be applied to their future.
 Student described how general aspects of one experience could be applied to their future.
 Student described how specific aspects of one experience could be applied to their future.
 Student described how broad aspects of multiple experiences could be applied to their future.
 Student described how specific aspects of multiple experiences could be applied to their future.